AlexanderAlvarezMarques/ULPGC-EC/README.md

 ## Welcome to the repository of practical EC jobs

 My name is Alexander Álvarez.
 I created this place for an easy access of Estructura de Computadores documentation.
-Here you will find all the solutions of the practices of the year 2018-2019.
+Here you will find all the solutions to the practices of the year 2018-2019.
 You can colaborate here for helping the other classmates in the next generations.

 ## Bienvenidos al repositorio de prácticas de EC.